 - Ritz-Carlton Rewards® Credit Card

 With the Barclaycard Arrival Plus card, you can use Barclaycard Arrival miles to offset the cost of a seat upgrade.
 Just pay for the upgrade.
 Then redeem your points online!

-The Chase Sapphire Reserve card offers a credit of $300 for travel purchases each calendar year.
+The Chase Sapphire Reserve card offers a credit of $300 for travel purchases each card member year.
 So you’ll see an automatic statement credit after paying for an upgrade with this card.

 The Citi Prestige card offers folks a $250 statement credit for flight related expenses (including upgrades!) each calendar year.
 The credit is automatically applied to your statement after you make eligible purchases.

 Or you can use the $300 annual travel credit with the Chase Ritz-Carlton card to cover the cost of your seat upgrade.

 But remember the credit is NOT automatic.
 You’ll have to contact Chase at the number on the back of your Ritz-Carlton card to request a statement credit.
 And the request MUST be made within 4 billing cycles of the purchase date.

 It’s also possible to apply the AMEX Platinum $200 airline fee credit for a seat upgrade.
 Technically, upgrades are excluded from earning the credit.
 But many folks report getting reimbursed for upgrades in the past.

 Each airline has a different policy for upgrading your seat on a coach award flight to Economy Plus:

 - Alaska Airlines and United Airlines allow you to pay cash to upgrade